 The followup to the first Breath of Fire, which definitely went for a darker tone and, as much Japanese media of the time was apt to do, depict organized religion as something vastly sinister.
 It comes across as a bit corny here, though, especially as it's handled with all the subtlety of a brick to the face; the villains and their schemes are cartoonishly evil and its dialog is unsubtle and heavy-handed to the point of being comical.
 The gameplay also feels much less well-refined this time around; most magic and character-specific skills are totally worthless, Ryu's dragon forms are now just turned into one-shot spells that take all of your MP for a heavy attack, and few other characters really have any noteworthy abilities at all.
 The graphics feel flatter and lack much of the life of the original, and animations in general are a lot less impressive.
 Character fusion from the original is gone in favor of fusing with six elemental shamans that transform characters into new forms; some of these are pretty cool looking and have surprisingly powerful abilities, but you inexplicably lose them if that character drops to critical HP, requiring you to backtrack and fuse them again.
 It's also a lot more grindy than the original game, particularly near the end where you have to stop and power up for several hours before you stand a chance in the final dungeon.
 The translation is also one of the worst I've ever seen in any game; it isn't too bad at the beginning, but by the midpoint it's a barely-decipherable mishmash and the plot becomes almost impossible to follow.

 I've been ragging on this one a lot, but I will say that despite all its problems, it's not terrible.
 Breath of Fire II still has some legitimately great elements - the introduction to the game is incredible, setting up a good mystery and punctuating it with an epic opening scroll that still gives me chills every time I watch it.
 Some of the story beats are still very imaginative, too - I especially like the small town that slowly gets upgraded over the course of the game into a flying fortress.
 The music is high quality Capcom fare, and it may not have the same feel as the first game's, but it still conveys the mood of a grand adventure and the combat themes are driving and intense (and more than a bit reminiscent of Mega Man X).
-On the whole, though, this one just feels like it was rushed to get it out the door before the SNES was retired; the balance and variety simply isn't there and it has a severe lack of polish in comparison to the original.
-BoF2 is still a game worth playing, but I definitely consider it the weakest of the series.
-I'll give it a C.
+On the whole, though, this one just feels like it was rushed to get it out the door before the SNES was retired; the balance and variety of the original simply isn't there and it has a severe lack of polish in comparison too.
+BoF2 is still a game worth playing, but I definitely think it's overhyped for how good it actually is.
+I give it a C.

 (Oh, and if you're going to play it, do yourself a big favor and get the fan retranslation patch!)